vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 * Go to the **State** tab
 * Filter on `eneco_flex_gas_price`

-Now you should see your just created scrape sensor which looks like this:
+Now the just created scrape sensor is available, and looks like this:

 <img src="images_web_scraper/eneco_flex_gas_price_sensor.png" alt="Eneco Flex gas price as sensor" width="100%">

 ---
 ## Update the sensor

-If you're not totally happy with the result:
+If you're not totally happy with the extracted result:
 * Go to **Settings** > **Devices & Services**
 * Click on the wheel in the **Scrape** integration
 * Click on **Configure** behind the url